sanger-pathogens/Bio-RNASeq/README.md

 2) total number of reads on the bam file that mapped to gene models in the reference genome.

 The *expression.csv file will contain both datasets.

-It also produces coverage plots compatible with Artemis
+Coverage plots compatible with Artemis will also be produced.
+You can download Artemis here:

 http://www.sanger.ac.uk/resources/software/artemis/